-While some manufacturer install grid like structure with the cabin sole screwed down onto the tops, we prefer to use a closed grid structure by combining the floor and the stringer surfaces into assemblies.
-This not only makes the floor nice and solid under foot it also compartmentalizes the areas you can not easily access normally.
+While some manufacturers install a grid like structure with the cabin sole screwed down onto the top, we prefer to use a closed grid structure by combining the floor and the stringer surfaces into assemblies.
+This not only makes the floor nice and solid under foot it also compartmentalizes the areas you cannot easily access normally.
 The center section is accessed with removable bilge panels to provide access to tanks and pumps.

-Where possible all wooden furnishings, shelves, seat tops, dividers, etc., are glassed to the hull or deck to minimize unsupported panel size.
+Where possible, all wooden furnishings, shelves, seat tops, dividers, etc., are glassed to the hull or deck to minimize unsupported panel size.